kennethlng/tictactoe-multiplayer-server/README.md

 1. Clean out previous matchmaking requests from the same player by deactivating them (`isActive` = `false`).
 2. Search for active matchmaking requests from all players.
 For simplicity's sake, I only looked for the 2 most recent queues to create a match.
 In a real-life game example, you would probably create more complex logic to match players based on level, region, etc.
-3. Once two queues have been identified, create a `match` between the two players.
+3. If two queues have been found, create a new `match` document between the two players.

 ### `onMatchUpdated`